JKonTiki/github_hub/README.md

 # GitHub_Hub

 They asked me to write a program that calls the GitHub Api and show a user's repositories.
-[I was inspired to fight for the cause](http://www.newyorker.com/magazine/2007/07/09/the-insurgent), and so here is my ode
+[I was inspired for the cause](http://www.newyorker.com/magazine/2007/07/09/the-insurgent), and so here is my ode

 [Demo](https://jkontiki.github.io/github_hub/)